johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 - Handle escalations and complex cases by linking multiple incidents to a case
 - Manage access to your cases using RBAC

-As we build on this foundation of the CMSK, we're prioritizing these additional robust capabilities:
+As we build on this foundation of the CMSK, we're prioritizing these additional robust capabilities as we evolve this solution:

 - Automation
 - Dashboards
-- More evidence
+- Add more evidence
 - Workflow customization
 - More Defender portal integrations